-Attachment A defines the technical specifications including format, models of recording supported, and transmission protocols of the electronic records required by COUNTY.
-COMPANY agrees to provide the transmission to the COUNTY following the specifications outlined.
-COMPANY understands that the specifications may change from time to time.
-In the event changes to the specification are required, the COUNTY will provide a written notice to the COMPANY within a reasonable timeframe.
+Attachment A defines the technical specifications including models of recording supported, format, and transmission protocols of the electronic records required by COUNTY.
+The VENDOR agrees to adhere to the transmission protocol of the COUNTY following the specifications outlined.
+VENDOR understands that the specifications may change from time to time.
+In the event changes to the specifications are required, the COUNTY will provide a written notice to the VENDOR within a reasonable timeframe.